uibakery/self-hosted/README.md

     {BakeryPort} (default 3030) is the port that Bakery runs

 1. After creating and running the virtual machine, connect to it from outside using the SSH protocol.
-Then install according to the [general installation procedure](#installation-steps)
+Then install according to the [general installation procedure](#installation-steps) (steps 1 and 2)

 1. After the installation is completed and launched, enter the bakery from a browser on your local machine at (http://{Public IP address Azure VM}:{BakeryPort}